Thai king portrait vendors scramble to meet huge demand

 The military-led government has said the prince has asked for a delay in proclaiming him king so that he can mourn with the people.

-It has declared a year of mourning and asked that any outdoor festivities be canceled for the first 30 days.
+It has declared a year of mourning and asked that any outdoor festivities be cancelled for the first 30 days.
 Most shops, bars and other entertainment venues, including cinemas, remain open.

 Many Thais are wearing black to mourn the king.